arshij/gems-dashboard/README.md

 	* Make sure to change the menu from the default value, "Please Select"
 	* __For the "Related To" dropdown:__
 		* The options are populated from whatever is selected in the "track" multi-select menu
+		* To add an option to "Related To," check a box in the "Track" menu and then select a corresponding subtrack
-		* Unchecking a box from "track" removes it form "Related To"
+		* Unchecking a box from "track" removes it from "Related To"
+		* Additionally, deselecting all subtracks from a particular track removes it from "Related To"
 		* If you selected a track in "Related To" but unchecked it from "Track", then the "Related To" will revert to the default value

 ----